Anne Altizer, BA, MA,

 Just a few years later Anne stepped even further outside her comfort zone and began her next new endeavor - the study of martial arts – and with her entire family.

 While the idea of studying martial arts did not come naturally to Anne, she and her family began a journey in Isshin Ryu Karate that has spanned 15 years of continuous practice.
-Anne achieved her Yondan (4th degree black belt) in 2013.
-Anne served as an instructor for 11 years, specifically teaching children and students of different backgrounds, needs and abilities.
+Anne achieved her Godan (5th degree black belt) in 2018.
+Anne has and continues to teach adults and children and students of different backgrounds, needs, and abilities.

 A runner since her early teen years, Anne had competed in many 10k races but had never ventured farther than 6.2 miles.
 Since 2000, however, Anne took up other challenges - completing the Philadelphia Marathon at the age of 37 in frigid temperatures and competing in Danskin sprint triathlons and Warrior Dash weekends.